umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 title: Serving interactive simulations through a static web application
 author: Hardwick, Robert J
 date: [WIP]
 concept: To outline the design of a static web application which enables pure Python programmers to interact with stochadex simulations and visualise their outputs.
-In order to illustrate the flexibility in simulation type supported by the stochadex engine, as well as user experience, we then introduce some archetype simulations for a variety of real-world problems and compare them as different state partition graph structures.
-In our classification scheme, the archetypes discussed have the capability to simulate everything from sports matches and spatial disease spread to traffic networks, or even supply chain logistics.
-With these examples (and many others) in mind, we consider the typical action state spaces and partial observability concerns in each case.
+In order to illustrate the flexibility in interactive user experience and simulation type supported by the stochadex engine, we then define some archetype simulation components which apply to a wide variety of real-world problems.
+We demonstrate how these archetypes can be used to simulate everything from sports matches and spatial disease spread to traffic networks, or even supply chain logistics.
+With these examples (and many others) in mind, we also consider the typical action state spaces and partial observability concerns in each case.
 articleId: dexetera
 codeLink: https://github.com/umbralcalc/dexetera
 year: [WIP]